An inductive model structure for strict $\infty$-categories: Comparison with Other Model Structures

-\begin{lemma} For all $n>0$, the map $\pi_{n+1}{E_{n+1}}\to \pi_nE_{n+1}$ is a weak equivalence in saturated inductive model structure for $n$-marked $\infty$-category (\cref{theo:saturated_inductive_model_structure}) . \end{lemma} \begin{proof} One should first note that this map is an isomorphism of the underlying $\infty$-categories and only corresponds to marking all the $n$-arrows.
+\begin{lemma} For any $n>0$, the map $\pi_{n+1} E_{n+1} \to \pi_n E_{n+1}$ is an acyclic cofibration in $\micat[\infty]_{\satind}$. \end{lemma} \begin{proof} One should first note that this map is an isomorphism of the underlying $\infty$-categories and corresponds to marking all the $n$-arrows.
 In particular, it is a cofibration.
-Moreover, $\pi_{n+1}{E_{n+1}}$ is cofibrant as its underlying $\infty$-category is a polygraph.
-Using the characterization of fibrant objects in the saturated inductive model structure (see \cref{lem:2_out_of_6} and \cref{theo:saturated_inductive_model_structure}), one easily sees that fibrant objects have the left lifting property against $\pi_{n+1}{E_{n+1}}\to \pi_nE_{n+1}$.
-As lifts against these morphisms are unique if they exist, we deduce that any fibration between fibrant objects has the left lifting property against them.
-It follows that this map is an acyclic cofibration and hence a weak equivalence. \end{proof}
+Moreover, $\pi_{n+1} E_{n+1}$ is cofibrant as its underlying $\infty$-category is a polygraph.
+Using the characterization of fibrant objects in the saturated inductive left semi-model structure (see \cref{lem:2_out_of_6} and \cref{theo:saturated_inductive_model_structure}), one easily sees that fibrant objects have the unique left lifting property against $\pi_{n+1} E_{n+1} \to \pi_n E_{n+1}$.

+The class of morphisms having the unique left lifting property against this map then contains every morphism $C \to 1$ where $C$ is fibrant.
+As this class is closed under left cancellation, it includes any map between fibrant objects, and so in particular, any fibration between fibrant objects.
+It follows that $\pi_{n+1} E_{n+1} \to \pi_n E_{n+1}$ is an acyclic cofibration. \end{proof}